oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/create-empon.md

 ## Task 3: Add Inputs for Employment Type Workflow

-In this lab, you explore various aspects of workflow data using the example of a doctor appointment application that you are building.
+In this lab, you explore various aspects of workflow data using the example of a Employee Onboarding application that you are building.
 You will focus on understanding parameters, variables, activity variables, and additional data.

-Referring to the flow chart in Lab 1, illustrating the business logic, the appointment booking process initiates with the HR Staff submitting New Hire details to the system, marking the commencement of the workflow.
+Referring to the flow chart in Lab 1, illustrating the business logic, the employee onboarding process initiates with the HR Staff submitting New Hire details to the system, marking the commencement of the workflow.

-The inputs to the workflow will be the employee details.
-In workflow terminology, these are called **Workflow Parameters**.

 1. To create Workflow Parameters, right-click **Employee Onboarding** Workflow and select **Create Parameter**.